qbres333/Project-2-Whirlwind/README.md

     -- type '\i schema.sql and press ENTER
-    -- right click on 'server.js' file and open in the terminal -- run the following commands: npm i, npm run seed, node server.js -- In your browser, go to 'localhost:3001'
+    -- right click on 'server.js' file and open in the terminal -- run the following commands: npm i, npm run seed, node server.js -- In your browser, go to 'localhost:3001' and enjoy!

 ![login page](/img/homepage.png)
 ![landing page after sign in](/img/blogs.png)